NATIONAL DEFENSE EXEMPTION (NDE)

-Q-1: Why is the Navy considering a new sonar system?
+Q-1: Why does the Navy need the SURTASS LFA sonar system?

-A: The new Surveillance Towed Array Sensor System (SURTASS) Low Frequency Active (LFA) system is essential to the Navy’s anti-submarine warfare efforts.
-The passive part of the system (SURTASS) uses a string of underwater hydrophones that are towed behind a ship to listen for sounds in the ocean produced by submarines.
-The system also uses active low frequency (LFA) transmissions to listen for reflections of sounds off submarines that are too quiet to hear with a passive system alone.
+A: The Surveillance Towed Array Sensor System (SURTASS) Low Frequency Active (LFA) system is essential to the Navy’s anti-submarine warfare efforts.
+The passive part of the system (SURTASS) uses a string of underwater hydrophones that are towed behind a vessel to listen for sounds in the ocean produced by submarines.
+The system also uses low frequency active (LFA) sonar transmissions to would bounce off submarines that are too quiet to hear with a passive system alone.
 By using specialized signals and echo detection, the system increases the distance at which submarines can be detected and tracked.
 Only low frequency active sonar can provide this kind of long-range submarine detection.

 Q-2: What is the Navy doing to protect marine life?

 A: The Navy has made a tremendous effort to ensure that the low frequency active (LFA) system does not pose a risk to marine life.
-Here are some of the steps that have been taken to mitigate biological risk and keep the potential for harmful effects at a negligible level:
+Some of the steps that have been taken to minimize or prevent risk to marine mammals, sea turtles, and marine fishes include:

 - An independent Scientific Working Group was established in 1997 to recommend research priorities and to assess the research for environmental implications.